tpoikela/battles/README.md

     gulp build-js
 ```

-Open 'index.html' with your browser.
-The game should start with a pop-up screen.

-To run the game in Chrome, first start a HTTP server in the project folder:
+Finally, serve the static files:
 ```code
     python -m SimpleHTTPServer
 ```

-After this, you should be able to access the game on address 0.0.0.0:8000.
+After this, you should be able to access the game on localhost:8000/index.html.